• Courses

 Media events

-Some time ago, I discovered a thing called Media events (I’m still in the very beginning of my JavaScript journey, so pardon my ignorance).
-It turned out that there is a bunch of interactions that can be tracked (e.g. play, pause, etc.) on video players (and audios as well).
-David’s listener catches those very exact events and pushes them to the Data Layer.
+Some time ago, I discovered Media Events (I’m still at the beginning of my JavaScript journey, so pardon my ignorance).
+It turned out that there are a bunch of interactions that can be tracked (e.g., play, pause, etc.) on video players (and audio as well).
+David’s listener catches those exact events and pushes them to the Data Layer.

 But his listener does that only for HTML5 video players.
 Audio is not supported.